Safety Guaranteed Robust Multi-Agent Reinforcement Learning with Hierarchical Control for Connected and Automated Vehicles: Problem Formulation

 \subsection{Problem Description}

-We consider the robust cooperative policy-learning problem under uncertain state inputs for CAVs in mixed traffic environments including unconnected vehicles that do not communicate or coordinate with CAVs, and various driving scenarios such as multi-lane intersection and highway (as shown in Fig.\ref{fig:Scenarios}\&\ref{fig:intersection_cases}).
+We consider the robust cooperative policy-learning problem under uncertain state inputs for CAVs in mixed traffic environments including HDVs that do not communicate or coordinate with CAVs, and various driving scenarios such as multi-lane intersection and highway (as shown in Fig. \ref{fig:Scenarios}\&\ref{fig:intersection_cases}).
 We assume that each CAV can get shared information from V2V and V2I communications.
-We consider that a CAV agent $i$ has accurate self-observation of its driving state but potentially perturbed observations of the other vehicles; and the two parts collectively constitute its state $s_i$ in reinforcement learning, explained in Sec.~\ref{sec:SPMARL_formulation}.
+We consider that a CAV agent $i$ has accurate self-observation of its driving state but potentially perturbed observations of the other vehicles.
+The two parts collectively constitute its state $s_i$ in reinforcement learning explained in Sec.~\ref{sec:SPMARL_formulation}, and also used by the MPC controller as inputs to the robust CBFs.